taviso/wpunix/README.md

 Run `wp` to start WordPerfect.
 The default keybinding to open the menu is
 <kbd>Esc</kbd>+<kbd>=</kbd>.

-There is a full manual available online [here](https://lock.cmpxchg8b.com/files/wp8gui.pdf).
+There is a quick start guide on the [wiki](https://github.com/taviso/wpunix/wiki/Getting-Started).

+The complete user manual is available online [here](https://lock.cmpxchg8b.com/files/wp8gui.pdf).

 There is also a huge amount of useful information that is *mostly* relevant to wpunix on the [wpdos](http://www.columbia.edu/~em36/wpdos/unix.html) site.

+> Note: Print previews require a terminal with sixel support, such as [XTerm](https://invisible-island.net/xterm/).

 ## Screenshots